Shereen92/cdi/cdi_generator/improved_benchmark/583_cdi_optimizations/README.txt

 The compile_program.sh bash script may make the full process a bit easier (though it may require some customization).

+Or

+For fully automated CDI-GCC the cdi-as(assembler) and cdi-ld(linker) found in the CDI-GCC_wrappers directory can be used.

 ==Presentation==
 The presentation was created in Google Slides and executed on December 12th at 11:15am.
 View a copy of the presentation...